-AY 100.
-General Anthropology - 3 hours.
+- AY 100.
+General Anthropology 3 hours.
 General survey course overview of Anthropology and the four fields of which it is comprised: Archaeology, Cultural Anthropology, Physical/Biological Anthropology, and Linguistics.
 The course will emphasize the underlying concepts and principles of Anthropology.
 Sites and cultures from around the world will be examined.
-Fall.

-AY 102.
-Introduction to Cultural Anthropology - 3 hours.
+Fall. - AY 102.
+Introduction to Cultural Anthropology 3 hours.
 This is an introductory course that highlights the history, methods, and theories of cultural anthropology utilizing cultural studies from around the world.
 Topics that will be discussed include language, kinship, gender, ethnicity, economics, politics, religion, culture contact, and social change.
-Spring.

-AY 103.
-Introduction to Physical/Biological Anthropology - 4 hours.
+Spring. - AY 103.
+Introduction to Physical/Biological Anthropology 4 hours.
 Physical or biological anthropology studies the physical and biological aspects of humans.
 Topics to be studied include biological evolution, genetic, human variation, primatology, forensic science, and early hominid studies.
 A lab section is included as part of this course.
-Spring.

-AY 105.
-World Cultures - 3 hours.
+Spring. - AY 105.
+World Cultures 3 hours.
 The major goal of this course is to develop an understanding and appreciation of cultural diversity through an ethnographic survey of world cultures.
-Fall.

-AY 315.
-Technical Writing for the Sciences - 3 hours.
+Fall. - Forensic Anthropology 3 hours. anthropology is the application of physical anthropology in a legal setting where the victim's remains are in advanced stages of decomposition.
+The examination of human skeletal remains for law enforcement agencies are used in criminal cases (including FBI, CIA and military) to determine the identity of unidentified bones.
+This course covers the role of the physical anthropologist in the forensic sciences, and will provide a general understanding of: the procedures forensic anthropologists utilize for the search and recovery of remains, time since death estimations, facial forensic reconstruction/reproduction, and methods anthropologists use to identify human skeletal remains.
+Issues dealing with the identification of remains may include: sex, age, ethnicity, stature, trauma analyses (gunshot wounds, blunt force injury, sharp force injury), and manners of death (including mass disaster, homicidal, suicidal, and accidental).
+Students will acquire an appreciation and familiarity with the field, which will prepare them for further study or future work in association with forensic science specialists.
+Prerequisite: CJ240 or permission of instructor.
+Spring even. - AY 315.
+Technical Writing for the Sciences 3 hours.
 An intensive writing course designed to instruct students in writing for the sciences.
 The course is primarily aimed at those students in the physical sciences who plan to continue further on in higher education and who are interested in improving their writing skills.
 The course focus will be on styles and forms of writing associated with the sciences.
 The course will provide instruction in finding guidelines for writing papers according to specific fields and journals, and practice in effective writing strategies following said guidelines.
 Emphasis will be placed upon information gathering and the writing of correct, clear, and properly formatted documents including, but not limited to the following: proposals, abstracts, oral and written reports in the sciences.
 WI Fall odd years.